 - 3. Add the cream of tartar, flour, zest, spices, and salt, and mix on low speed until all of the ingredients are incorporated.
 Increase the speed to medium and mix until the dough is smooth.

 - 4. Remove the dough from the mixer and form it into a ball.
 If it’s too soft to handle, cover it with plastic wrap and refrigerate until it firms up a bit.
 On a well-floured board, roll the dough out to a thickness of about 1/4 inch.
 Cut into shapes with the cookie cutters of your choice.
 Place on the prepared pan and bake 8 to 10 minutes.
+The cookies will not be done at this point in time.

 - Glaze the cookies